edwardchalstrey1/biocomputing_2/middle_layer/API.md

 - The dictionary under the key "restriction_sites" can have values for one or more of 'EcoRI', 'BamHI' and 'BsuMI' and the each sub-list in the list gives the start and end of a restriction site
 - "codon_count" should have a value for every codon that appears in the coding sequence
 - "table_data" has a key for every possible triplet codon.
 Use this to make a table like [Andrew's example](http://www.bioinf.org.uk/teaching/bbk/biocomp2/project/codon-usage.gif)
+- DNA sequences are capitalised, unlike in the Genbank file

 ```b.get_codon_usage_frequencies(codon_list)```